Alyssa Valdez: Film

+Television

 In popular media

 Valdez appeared in Digital 5's online reality show Phenoms together with basketball player and ex-boyfriend Kiefer Ravena.
-She finished her undergraduate degree major in Psychology in 2015 and is now working on her master's degree in communications.
+They had a relationship that lasted from 2016 until 2022.
+She finished her undergraduate degree major in psychology in 2015 and is now working on her master's degree in communications.
 She appeared in Ang Panday with Coco Martin and Rhian Ramos.
 Valdez currently has over one million followers on Instagram and Twitter, making her one of the most followed volleyball players in the whole world.

 In October 2021, Valdez became a part of the 10th season of the reality TV show Pinoy Big Brother as a celebrity housemate, having previously entered as a houseguest to teach volleyball to the teen housemates in its 8th season in 2019.
 In January 2022, she became one of the Top 2 housemates of the Celebrity Edition together with Anji Salvacion.
-However, due to prior commitments leading to the 2021 Southeast Asian Games in Vietnam, Valdez withdrew from the competition and was replaced by beauty queen and fellow housemate Samantha Bernardo.
+However, due to prior commitments leading to the 2021 Southeast Asian Games in Vietnam, Valdez withdrew from the show and was replaced by beauty queen and fellow housemate Samantha Bernardo.